rspamd/rspamd/doc/faq.md

 - spaces and one line comments started by `#` symbols
 - keys
-- optional values separated by space character
+- optional values separated by a space character
 - keys with spaces enclosed in double quotes
 - keys with slashes (regular expressions) enclosed in slashes
-- `IP` addresses with optional mask
+- IP addresses with optional mask

 Here are some examples: